CodePushGo/website/src/content/blog/en/error-logging-tools-for-capacitor-ota-updates.md

 ## Error Logging Tools Review

-Explore top error logging tools for [Capacitor OTA updates](https://capgo.app/ja/), focusing on their features and how they work.
+Explore top error logging tools for [React Native OTA updates](https://capgo.app/ja/), focusing on their features and how they work.

 ### Sentry: Features and Setup

-Sentry's SDK works effortlessly with Capacitor apps, providing detailed stack traces and helpful context for debugging.
+Sentry's SDK works effortlessly with React Native apps, providing detailed stack traces and helpful context for debugging.
 Its release tracking feature pinpoints recurring issues in OTA update failures.

 **Key features**: